hideki14/05ReproducibleResearchPA1/PA1/PA1_template.md

 3. Create a new dataset that is equal to the original dataset but with the missing data filled in.

-Now, the dataframe has three columns.
+Now, the original dataframe has three columns.

 ```r
 head(df)